jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Introduction/Restrictions/SQLServer-Restrictions.md

 # II.
 Sub-account Limits

-1. SQL Server Service supports sub-accounts in most functions, and the authority of sub-accounts can be controlled by clicking [Management] --> [Identity and Access Management].
+1. JCS for SQL Server Service supports sub-accounts in most functions, and the authority of sub-accounts can be controlled by [Management] --> [Identity and Access Management].

 2. However, some functions do not support sub-accounts, for example:
 - SQL Server instance cannot be created.